FrontPage

 • To provide Best of Class Solutions for Church IT

-• To provide regular Church IT RoundTable discussions through online social networks, twice a month live podcasts, and face-to-face meetings twice a year
+• To provide regular Church IT RoundTable discussions through online social networks, monthly live podcasts, and face-to-face meetings twice a year

 • To encourage and inspire with one another